 - Use the correct jack-up points.
 Never use any other part of the vehicle for jack support. - Never jack up the vehicle more than necessary. - Never use blocks on or under the jack. - Do not start or run the engine while vehicle is on the jack.
 It may cause the vehicle to move.
-This is especially true with limited for vehicles differentials. - Do not allow passengers to stay in the vehicle while it is on the iack. - Never run the engine with a wheel(s) off the ground.
+This is especially true for vehicles with limited slip differentials.

+- Do not allow passengers to stay in the vehicle while it is on the jack. - Never run the engine with a wheel(s) off the ground.
 It may cause the vehicle to move.